 The place where you need to spend your money is on the things you put in front of the light.
 While those don't have to be expensive, they can be.
-For example, you could spend $250 on a 36″ Wescott Rapid Box or $26 on a Neewer 32″ octa-box (those are affiliate links to Amazon).
+For example, you could spend $250 on a 36″ Wescott Rapid Box or $26 on a Neewer 32″ octa-box.
 You may like the construction of the Wescott better, but can you tell a difference in the photo between the two?

 3: A Lot of Classic Lighting Techniques Only Use One or Two Flashes

 Most of my own lighting setups use three lights.
 However, you can get a lot of classic portrait and other lighting techniques using only one or two flashes.
 You don't need to invest in a lot of lights to start.
 In fact, just start with one.
 When you need another one, you'll understand why you need it and what role it performs.

 The Flash Book is a “how to” book for beginner to intermediate users.
 I think there's valuable information and resources here for some advanced users, too.
 However, the purpose of the book is to take you from 0 to 60 mph hour with your flash.